All about HMRC uniform tax 2024/25

 Hate to break it to you, but those fuzzy pyjamas you love to wear when you work from home won't qualify for HMRC uniform tax relief.
 You only qualify HMRC tax rebates if:

 1. You wear a mandatory and recognisable work uniform.
 Mandatory means you can’t do your job effectively without the workwear, and recognisable means if someone on the street saw you in this clothing, they will quickly identify it as a uniform.
-Common examples include branded t-shirts or a flight crew’s clothing.
+Common examples include branded t-shirts or flight crew’s clothing.

 2. You haven't received any reimbursement for work clothing maintenance costs from your employer.